surajvm1/surajv311.github.io/_posts/2025-07-06-finance-learnings.md

 **Example**: If you invest ₹1 lakh in a 1-year FD at 6% interest, you'll receive ₹1,06,000 after maturity, with ₹6,000 as taxable interest income.

-### Recurring Deposits (RDs)
+#### Recurring Deposits (RDs)
 Recurring Deposits encourage disciplined saving by requiring you to invest a fixed amount monthly.
 They're perfect for building the habit of regular investing while earning slightly better returns than savings accounts.

 **Mechanism**: You commit to depositing a fixed amount every month for a predetermined period.
 The bank compounds the interest on your accumulated deposits.

 **Example**: Monthly deposit of ₹1,000 for 12 months at 5.5% interest yields approximately ₹12,330 at maturity - your ₹12,000 investment plus ₹330 in interest.

+**Returns**: Typically 3-5% annually, making them suitable for short-term goals and emergency fund building.

 **Strategic Use**: RDs serve as excellent stepping stones to more sophisticated investments like SIPs (Systematic Investment Plans) in mutual funds, helping you develop consistent investment discipline.

-## Mutual Funds: Professional Money Management
+### Mutual Funds: Professional Money Management

 Mutual funds pool money from multiple investors to create diversified portfolios managed by professional fund managers.

-Think of them as hiring an expert chef to prepare a balanced meal using high-quality ingredients you couldn't afford individually.
+**Direct Plans**: Purchased directly from the fund house, typically through their website or app.
+These have lower expense ratios as they don't include distributor commissions, resulting in higher returns over time, hence better choose them.

+**Regular Plans**: Purchased through intermediaries like brokers or financial advisors.
+While they have higher expense ratios due to commission payments, they may provide valuable advisory services.

-### Equity Mutual Funds
+#### Equity Mutual Funds
 These funds invest primarily in stocks, offering potential for higher returns but with increased volatility.
 They're suitable for long-term wealth creation and beating inflation over time.

 **Types and Applications:**